-Dismantling the oil industry: rough North Sea waters test new ideas
+Dismantling the oil industry: Rough North Sea waters test new ideas

 Ardent is also proposing to oversee a project from production to scrapping the metal onshore.
 Worley Parsons would operate the platform and maintain the equipment and Lloyd’s Register would plug the wells.

-"One of the biggest sources of value is how to integrate the decom work with the final stages of the production work."
+"One of the biggest sources of value is how to integrate the decommissioning work with the final stages of the production work."

 MATURE BASIN

-If a company can plug oil wells without leaks and remove thousands of tonnes of steel platforms and pipelines, some 50years old, in the rough, deep seas between Scotland, England and Norway, they should be able to do it anywhere.
+If a company can plug oil wells without leaks and remove thousands of tonnes of steel platforms and pipelines, about 50 years old, in the rough, deep seas between Scotland, England and Norway, they should be able to do it anywhere.

-Industry body Oil and Gas UK, expects oil companies to spend17 billion pounds (US$22.05 billion) on removing around 1,600wells, 100 platforms, and 5,500 km of pipelines in the next seven years.
+Industry body Oil and Gas UK, expects oil companies to spend £17 billion on removing around 1,600 wells, 100 platforms, and 5,500km of pipelines in the next seven years.
 Some 840,000 tonnes of material will be returned to shore to meet environmental regulations.

 "We've got a mature basin with a steady flow of work," said Joe Laesk, decommissioning manager at Oil and Gas UK.